 As a large company with tens of thousands of employees and a range of desirable and valuable products and services, fraud prevention requires a disciplined program covering governance, exposure identification and assessment, prevention, detection, and reporting.
-This program must consider corruption, misappropriation of assets, and intentional manipulation of financial statements by employees and/or external parties.
+This program must consider corruption and misappropriation of assets by employees and/or external parties.
 Fraud events can result in financial loss and brand degradation.
-In addition to unauthorized access to digital boxes and Internet modems (as discussed above), a sample of potential examples of fraud relevant to us include (i) network usage fraud, such as call/sell operations using our cable or wireless networks, (ii) subscription fraud on accounts established with a false identity or paid with a stolen credit card, and (iii) copyright theft and other forms of unauthorized use that undermine the exclusivity of our content offerings.
+In addition to unauthorized access to digital boxes and Internet modems, a sample of potential examples of fraud relevant to us include (i) inappropriate use of our cable or wireless networks, (ii) fraudulent account takeovers (such as "SIM swapping") established using a false identity, (iii) intentional manipulation of financial statements by employees and/or external parties, and (iv) copyright theft and other forms of unauthorized use that undermine the exclusivity of our content offerings.